 Burn is already quite easy to beat thanks to Chalice of the Void and Thought-Knot Seer.
 Our many three-drops wall Burn’s threats, and Simian Spirit Guide accelerates us into broken openings.
 Destructive Revelry comes in from their sideboard, but our combat plan will often race them anyway.
 On that note, it’s usually correct to aggressively mull for Temple post-board, and to curve threats into Thought-Knot before slamming Chalice when possible.

-Ratchet Bomb is an admittedly weak bring-in, but it sure beats Smuggler’s Copter and Dismember.
-Bomb helps defeat Burn hands featuring multiple one-drops and provides an out to the stray Ensnaring Bridge.
+Ratchet Bomb is an admittedly weak bring-in, but it beats out Smuggler’s Copter and Dismember.
+To its credit, Bomb helps defeat Burn hands featuring multiple one-drops and provides an out to the stray Ensnaring Bridge.

 Humans is a lot like Affinity: tough to beat Game 1, and much easier post-board.
 Their Game 1s are a little worse than Affinity’s (no Cranial Plating) and their post-board game is a little better (thanks in large part to Reflector Mage).
 A key difference is we can remove Affinity’s creatures before they have the opportunity to generate value, but Humans’s creatures cast spells when they enter the battlefield.
 Additionally, Chalice of the Void blows against this deck thanks to Aether Vial and Cavern of Souls.